RMAF 2005

 _________________

 Ron Myer of RMR (Ron Meyer Records) and Encore Performance Records put on a great demo showing how close to life his recordings are.
-Using modest electronics (so modest I forgot their names) strictly to make a point, and tons of Black Diamond Racing products Myer demonstrated how difficult it was to distinguish between live instruments and his recordings when done correctly.
-Meyer informed me the Maracas and Tambourine in the demo were the very same ones used in the recording.
-Myer’s recording equipment isn’t however cheap.
+Using modest electronics (so modest I forgot their names) strictly to make a point, and tons of Black Diamond Racing products, Myer demonstrated how difficult it was to distinguish between live instruments and his recordings when done correctly.
+Meyer informed me that the Maracas and Tambourine in the demo were the very same ones used in the recording.
+Myer’s recording equipment isn’t, however, cheap.
 Using the best from dCS, Sony, Nagra, Neumann and B & K to name but a few, Meyer spent the better part of 22 years in the field and has accumulated a great intuition for what constitutes great recordings.
 I’ve listened to his CDs for years and I’m told those discs are nothing compared to what he’s brought here to this event.
 I’m looking forward to getting his newer releases.
 Check his website athttp://www.eprgoldcds.com/index.htm

 _________________

-Escalante Design debuted their newest family member in the Fremont ($15k), shown besides a pair of Pinyon monitors ($6900).
-Anyone who has seen a pair of Pinyon’s know they’re not small monitors in the traditional sense.
+Escalante Design debuted their newest family member in the Fremont ($15k), shown beside a pair of Pinyon monitors ($6900).
+Anyone who has seen a pair of Pinyons knows they’re not small monitors in the traditional sense.
 Yet, next to the Fremonts…I guess they can now officially be considered small monitors…that is, by Escalante’s standards.
 Essentially, what you have in the Fremont is a 93 dB efficient, stand-mounted monitor that employs the services of dual 12″ mid/woofers to serve up the best midrange as well as low-end proficiency (a two-way monitor using two 12s!
 This may be a first in monitor design).
 Designer Tierry Budge, known for his heroic Talon Khorus and Roc subwoofer designs of years back, has taken the best of that design goal, coupled with his latest findings and produced this, his best to date.
-Standing 28″ tall, 14″ in width and 18″ deep, this has to be the Charles Atlas of stand mounted loudspeakers.
+Standing 28″ tall, 14″ in width and 18″ deep, this has to be the Charles Atlas of stand-mounted loudspeakers.
 Comfortable being driven by 10 watts or 1000, 75 or 125 dB, the Fremont is at home in the home theater domicile as well as the audiophile’s two-channel rig.

 _________________